7mind/mudyla/docs/drafts/20251120-final-spec.md

 #### Multi-Version Actions

-Actions can have multiple implementations based on axis values:
+Actions can have multiple implementations based on axis values and/or system platform:

+##### Axis-Based Versions

 ```markdown
 # action: publish-compiler